Alexintosh/Bestnet/README.md

 ## About The Project
 Bestnet is a self-hosted simulated envirorment designed to test simple and complex smart contract scenarios on real-time, minimal-setup network that heavily relies on historical and up-to-date production data.

+## Features

+🍴 Create forks from any block in a breeze
+🤓 Human-readable RPC Urls
+🎚️ Turn ON/OFF your fork at anytime
+📝 Check your fork logs
+🎯 Automagically deploy contracts in the fork
+🥸 Automagically scripts which requires impersonating an account 🔐 Simple authentifications

 ## Install